cognitivegears/halloween_captcha/README.md

     python -m nuitka --standalone --windows-console-mode=disable --noinclude-unittest-mode=nofollow --include-data-files="assets\*=assets\" captcha.py
 ```

-The release will be built into
+The release will be built into the `captcha.dist` directory.

 ## License ##